 Learn to Skate Private Lessons:

-($25): 30 minutes of private instruction with one of our Suburban Skating School Instructors.
+($160): 30 minutes of private instruction with one of our Suburban Skating School Instructors for a six-week session.
 Current Learn to Skate students will be given priority in booking a Learn to Skate Private Lesson.
 If you would like to register, please contact the Skating Director, Danielle Gamelin with your skater’s age, skating level, and desired lesson date and time (available on Tuesdays 4:50-7:35 PM or Saturdays 9:35-11:50 AM).
 Learn to Skate Private Lessons are offered on a very limited basis and must be booked at least 24 hours in advance.

 Online Registration: Registration is available online through our website.